 Prior to joining Scott+Scott, Mr. Mansfield spent over six years in the London office of Freshfields Bruckhaus Deringer LLP.
-During his time at Freshfields, he worked on several leading competition damages claims arising from the power cables, gas-insulated switchgear, and power transformers cartels and on several competition investigations in the financial services sector (both internal investigations and those brought by international regulators).
+During his time at Freshfields, he worked on several leading competition damages claims (Cables, GIS, Power Transformers) and on several competition investigations in the financial services sector.

 - Michael O’Higgins FX Class Representative Limited in a Consumer Rights Act collective action in the Competition Appeal Tribunal arising from the FX Cartels.

 - Several retailers (including Vodafone, Hermès, GrandVision, Michelin, Dunelm, Soho House, Grange Hotels) in their claims against Visa and Mastercard in relation to anti-competitive interchange fees.

 - Unilever, Danone, AkzoNobel, ArcelorMittal, Aperam, and Mondelez in claims in the Amsterdam District Court arising from the Trucks cartel.

 - A solar power company in a commercial dispute in the English High Court involving breaches of contractual and fiduciary duties.